 Table 5.
 Performance of SWAT-GL for all variables and glaciers with respect to the best simulation of the last generation of the optimization procedure.
-Numbers in brackets belong to the initial results based on a latin hypercube sampling that serve as starting values for the optimization to provide an indication on the optimization performance.
-Note: Discharge was not calibrated but is only shown for cross-validation purposes.
-Discharge thus has two validation phases following the periods assigned to the glacier mass balance evaluation of each glacier (see Sect.
+Numbers in brackets belong to the initial results based on a Latin hypercube sampling and serve as starting values for the optimization to provide an indication of the optimization performance.
+Note: discharge was not calibrated but is only shown for cross-validation purposes.
+Discharge thus has two validation phases, following the periods assigned to the glacier mass balance evaluation of each glacier (see Sect.
 3.3).
-Cum.
-B{gl} refers to the mismatch between observed and simulated cumulative mass balance at the end of the time series and is therefore not attributed to any of the calibration or validation periods.
-Negative values of Cum.
-B{gl} indicate that the model is underestimating mass balance losses.
-Optimal values for the f{NRMSE} and f{PBIAS} are 0 and 1 for the f{KGE} , respectively.
+"Cum. $B{gl}$ " refers to the mismatch between observed and simulated cumulative mass balance at the end of the time series and is therefore not attributed to any of the calibration or validation periods.
+Negative values of Cum. $B{gl}$ indicate that the model is underestimating mass balance losses.
+Optimal values for $f{NRMSE}$ and $f{PBIAS}$ are 0 and 1 for $f{KGE}$ , respectively.